nergalex/f5-aks-kic-lab/source/class8/module2/module2.rst

 Implementation of *NGINX Secure Access* assumes that your IdP knows F5 XC as a confidential client or a public client using PKCE.
 By following the steps in `this guide <https://docs.nginx.com/nginx/deployment-guides/single-sign-on/okta/>`_, you will learn how to set up SSO using OpenID Connect as the authentication mechanism with well known IdPs and NGINX Plus as the relying party.
-For Azure AD as an IdP, follow `this guide <https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code>`_.
+For Azure AD, follow `this guide <https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code>`_.